Wall Fellowships

 Do research proposals have to exclusively focus on British Columbia?

-Projects aligning with the Wall Legacy Fund research areas may also apply to and address Canadian and international regions outside of British Columbia, provided that such projects will principally relate to British Columbia.
+Projects aligning with the Wall Legacy Fund areas of interest may also apply to and address other Canadian and international regions outside of British Columbia, provided that such research can be ultimately applied to approaches in British Columbia.

 Budget